ctlearn-project/ctlearn/README.md

 Describe the data to use, including the format, list of file paths, and whether to apply preprocessing.
 Includes subsections for **Loading** for parameters for selecting data such as the telescope type and pre-selection cuts to apply, **Processing** for data preprocessing settings such as cropping or normalization, and **Input** for parameters of the TensorFlow Estimator input function that converts the loaded, processed data into tensors.

-As of CTLearn v0.2.0, only data of a single telescope type may be loaded at a time, even if the underlying dataset includes telescopes of multiple types.
 Data may be loaded in two ways, either event-wise in `array` mode which yields data from all telescopes in a specified array as well as auxiliary information including each telescope's position, or one image at a time in `single_tel` mode.
+In `array` mode, data from either a single telescope type or multiple telescope types may be loaded.

 By default, each input image has a single channel indicating integrated pulse intensity per pixel.
 If the option `use_peak_times` is set to `True`, an additional channel with peak pulse arrival times per pixel will be loaded.